rust-embedded-community/usb-device/README.md

 usb-device
 ==========

-Experimental device-side USB stack for embedded devices in Rust.
+USB stack for embedded devices in Rust.

-This crate is still under development and should not be considered production ready or even USB compliant.

 The UsbDevice object represents a composite USB device and is the most important object for application implementors.
 The UsbDevice combines a number of UsbClasses (either custom ones, or